-Bill Blocking St. Louis Minimum Hourly Wage Increase Goes to Governor
+Bill Repeals St. Louis Minimum Hourly Wage Increase

 If you have questions on how your business and minimum wage workers may be affected, the city has established a direct contact resource at email@example.com.
-Anders will cover any developing updates.
-For more information on how to plan for and budget for these changes, please contact an Anders advisor for any business consulting needs.
+Contact an Anders advisor for any business consulting needs.